+You've spent years saving for a down payment, you've found your dream apartment, and you're ready to sign the papers and be a first-time property owner.
 Buying your first home is an exciting moment in your life, and emotions run high during what can be an overwhelming process.
-It’s vital to keep a clear head and know exactly what you’re doing before you make one of the biggest financial commitments of your life.
-Prevent pitfalls, holdups, and potential disasters by avoiding these common mistakes.
+However, it’s vital to keep a clear head and know exactly what you’re doing before you make one of the biggest financial commitments of your life.
+Prevent pitfalls, holdups, and potential disasters by avoiding these common mistakes when buying an apartment.

 1. Not knowing your true budget

 The first mistake many first-time homebuyers make is beginning their search for an apartment without a realistic idea of what their budget is.
 They look at apartments that may appeal to them, but could potentially be far outside of their means.
 On the other hand, they could end up considering places that are below their budget, not bothering to look at nicer homes that they might actually be able to afford.
 In the end, this usually ends up wasting the time of the homebuyer, the seller, and the agents involved.
 To avoid this, it’s important to get preapproved for a loan before you start your search.
 This way, you have a more concrete idea of which apartments are within your budget, giving you a much higher chance of success in your search.
 You also need to take into consideration the total cost of owning your own apartment by adding up all additional costs that will not be covered by your loan, including closing costs, which can be upwards of 8% of the purchase price.
 In order to save time and holdups, make sure you calculate exactly how much money you will have to spend before you begin searching for an apartment.

 2. Making a downpayment that’s too small